SystemsApproach/ops/preface.rst

 components, but selecting those components is just a start.
 There were dozens of technical decisions to make along the way, and a few thousand lines of configuration code to write.
 We believe this is a repeatable exercise, which we report in this book.
-(Plus, our code is available as open source.)
+(And the code behind the book is open source, for those that want to pursue the approach even further.)

 Our roadmap may not be the right one for all circumstances, but it does shine a light on the challenges and fundamental trade-offs involved in operationalizing a cloud.
-As we can attest, it’s a complicated design space with an overabundance of terminology and storylines to untangle.
-Whether you plan to stand up your own edge cloud in your enterprise, or end up selecting a cloud provider to do that for you, understanding everything that goes into such an endeavor is a critical first step in the decision making process.
+As we can attest based on our experience, it’s a complicated design space with an overabundance of terminology and storylines to untangle.
+Whether you plan to stand up your own edge cloud in an enterprise, or end up selecting a cloud provider to do that for you, understanding everything that goes into such an endeavor is a critical first step in the decision making process.

 How to operationalize a computing system is a question that’s as old as, well, *Operating Systems*.
-Operationalizing a cloud is just today’s version of that fundamental problem, which is made all the more interesting as we move from managing *devices* to managing *services*.
-This makes it a topic worth studying.
+Operationalizing a cloud is just today’s version of that fundamental problem, which has become all the more interesting as we move up the stack, from managing *devices* to managing *services*.
+This makes it a topic everyone should know something about.

 | Larry Peterson, Scott Baker, Andy Bavier, Zack Williams, and Bruce Davie
 | October 2021